jianzhnie/CyberAttackSimulator/docs/source/create_a_network.rst

     network.add_edge(node_2, node_5)
     network.add_edge(node_2, node_6)

-And that's it, our basic :class:`~yawning_titan.networks.network.Network` has been created.
+And that's it, our basic :class:`~cyberattacksim.networks.network.Network` has been created.

 Setting Entry Nodes
 *******************

-Entry nodes can be set manually at the :class:`~yawning_titan.networks.node.Node`:
+Entry nodes can be set manually at the :class:`~cyberattacksim.networks.node.Node`:

 .. code:: python

     node_1.entry_node = True

-Or by configuring the :class:`~yawning_titan.networks.network.Network` to set them at random:
+Or by configuring the :class:`~cyberattacksim.networks.network.Network` to set them at random:

 .. code:: python

-    from yawning_titan.networks.network import RandomEntryNodePreference
+    from cyberattacksim.networks.network import RandomEntryNodePreference

     network.set_random_entry_nodes = True
     network.num_of_random_entry_nodes = 1